NationalSecurityAgency/skills-docs/docs/contribution/README.md

 # Contribution Guidelines

 SkillTree is an open source project that welcomes community involvement and contributions.
-If you are interested in improving SkillTree platform there are many ways that you can contribute.
+If you are interested in improving the SkillTree platform there are many ways that you can contribute.
-Some of the examples include:
+Some examples include:
 - Submit a bug report
 - Suggest a new feature
 - Provide feedback by commenting on feature requests/proposals